Jesus Is Coming Back Soon: Writing and composition

 The initial demo of the song, teased to social media on September 16, 2025, featured Frank performing the song on a keyboard.

 "Jesus Is Coming Back Soon" was written by Frank, Queen, Thomas, and Zac Lawson.
 Frank, Thomas, and Lawson produced, while Frank and Queen acted as studio personnel.
 The song is composed in the key of D♭, with a tempo of 120 beats per minute and a time signature of 4/4.

-The song demonstrates the styles of pop, rock, and Christian.
+The song demonstrates the styles of pop, rock, and Christian music.
 Timothy Yap of Jubilee Cast observed that "the track delivers a poignant message of hope and urgency, urging listeners to reflect on their faith in the face of a rapidly changing world".

 Commercial performance

 "Jesus Is Coming Back Soon" debuted at No. 22 on the Recorded Music NZ Hot Singles chart.
 In the US, the song hit No. 6 on the Hot Christian Songs chart, supported by entries of No. 1 Christian Digital Song Sales and No. 12 on the Christian Streaming Songs.
 It peaked at No. 3 on the Digital Song Sales.

-The song marks Queen's first entry into a secular international chart, as well as his first number 1 hit.
+The song marks Queen's first entry into a secular international chart, as well as his first number-one hit.